 Newsletter editor: Kerri Yarsley

 Speaker coordinator: Ocean Reeve

-General Members: Gary Ivory, Julie Baythorpe, Louisa Wright, Chris Low.
+General committee members: Gary Ivory, Julie Baythorpe, Karen Knight-Mudie

-Read more about some of our committee members below.
+Read more about our current committee members below

 He also enlisted as a volunteer paramedic for several years and served with the National Sea Rescue Institute on numerous rescue missions.
 Other interests include flying and scuba diving.